 Bosnia & Herzegovina: http://www.mvp.gov.ba/default.aspx?pageIndex=1

 As for Albania, the virus was imported from Italy and it was spread in different cities around the country.
 The total number of cases so far is 6676, 205 of which resulted in death.
 The cities with the reported cases are as listed below:

 Following the novel coronavirus outbreak, the Albanian government started to take some measures in order to slow down the spread of the disease.
 However, with the latest changes, the measures are not as strict.
 Due to a low number of confirmed cases of infection, the Albanian government decided to lift the measures since the 18th of May.
 The borders have reopened with some countries.
 Hotels, services, and beaches are reopened.
 The government presented a few prevention measures regarding tourism this year.

 For further information about travel in Albania, click here.

 STEPS AND MEASUREMENTS TAKEN BY THE ALBANIAN GOVERNMENT

 Schools, public gatherings and quarantine

 Firstly, all the educational institutions, kindergarten, schools, and universities are suspended from 09 March until further notice and all the buildings got disinfected.
 Only the students graduating high school or university might have to return to school for their exams during June-July.
 Nevertheless, there will be strict measures to follow.
 Then, all public gatherings such as protests, concerts, parties, etc. are postponed for a later date.
-Around May 18th, it is expected that borders and the airport might reopen.

 National Lock Down